peterjc/thapbi-pict/docs/custom_database/index.rst

 Here we re-analyse a published dataset from a different group, doing Illumina MiSeq ITS1 amplicon sequencing of irrigation water samples from Oregon.
-This covered more than just *Phytophthora*, used different PCR primers, and so requires a different database of markers.
+This covered *Pythium* and *Phytopythium* as well as *Phytophthora*, and therefore used different PCR primers.
+That requires a different database of markers.

 .. toctree::
    :maxdepth: 1